In-person & online across CA

 That extra layer matters, and it deserves space.
 In neurodivergent-affirming therapy, you don't have to choose between addressing your "presenting issue" and honoring your lived experience as a neurodivergent person.
 We hold both.

-Whether you're navigating a recent diagnosis, healing from years of being told something was wrong with you, managing executive dysfunction or sensory overwhelm, or simply seeking a therapist who gets it without needing an explanation — this is a space designed for you.
+Whether you're navigating a recent diagnosis, healing from years of being told something was wrong with you, managing executive dysfunction or sensory overwhelm, or simply seeking a therapist who gets it without needing an explanation — I offer neurodivergent-affirming therapy in Pasadena for adults seeking support with masking, burnout, and nervous system regulation.

 WHO THIS IS FOR

-I work with neurodivergent adults — including people with ADHD, autism, and other neurological differences.
+I work with neurodivergent adults across the across the full spectrum of experiences.
 You might be newly diagnosed or self-identified, navigating burnout after years of masking, struggling with executive dysfunction or sensory overwhelm, or simply exhausted from trying to meet neurotypical expectations.
 You don't need a formal diagnosis to work with me.
 If you recognize yourself in neurodivergent experiences, that's enough.

 Explore